-If you’re thinking about buying Aldi shares or other food stocks, you may be considering a few grocers as opportunities for investment.
+If you’re thinking about buying Aldi shares, selling them, or trading in any other food stocks, you may be considering a few grocers as opportunities for investment.
 There is certainly no shortage of options out there.

 Recently, Aldi and Lidl, two German based grocers, have announced plans to expand in the US.
 Here’s what you need to know before you put your money into supermarket stocks, and if you want to buy Aldi stock.